 Saturday / Sunday

-Saturday is a great time to visit some of the awesome sites that require more time than we could allot on one of our driving tour dates.
+Saturday was a great time to visit some of the awesome sites that require more time than we could allot on one of our driving tour dates.
 We suggest looking into visiting the famous and weird House on the Rock museum and/or the Frank Lloyd Wright Studio/Estate, Taliesin, which in 2019 was added to the UNESCO World Heritage list.

 Monday